 When I returned from that 45-minute jaunt, I’d come home to a disaster in the kitchen so I’d clean that up and occupy the youngest two.

-When the kitchen was reasonable, I’d bend down to pull out my second daughter’s learning things that I’d been collecting.
+After the kitchen was reasonable, I’d bend down to pull out my second daughter’s learning things that I’d been collecting.
 We’d pull something from the cupboard to work together at the kitchen table.
 Rachel sat in the high chair and fed her baby Elmo.

 A mom friend might come over to have coffee and a chat with her son after lunch.
 My girls would have an afternoon nap, and I’d have to wake up my baby girl so we could all drive to get Hannah in time for the afternoon bell.
 And we did this on repeat until Hannah finished grade 2.